 How to configure a database connection in Symfony?

-by arnoldo.moen , in category: PHP Frameworks , a year ago
+by arnoldo.moen , in category: PHP Frameworks , 2 years ago

 How to configure a database connection in Symfony?